All you Need to Know about Synthetic Rugs

 Not long ago, if you wanted to buy a rug, you would go to a rug store and get one.
 Odds are, you would most likely go for a synthetic carpet and walk away with a wool one!
 Sounds familiar?

 Wool is THE best fiber you could ask for a rug.
 I mean, it dyes vividly, it is strong, and always washes up beautifully.
 If you have one, you also know that it can last for MANY years.
 In fact, it is not unlikely to come across a hand-woven wool rug made before the 1800s still looking awesome!
-Even the more heavily chemically processed wool rugs from China would probably still last you for decades, despite their lesser quality.
+Even the more heavily chemically processed wool rugs from China would probably still last you for century, despite their lesser quality.

 Therefore, your options back then would come down to: either (1) get back home with a not-so-great commodity wool rug or (2) a superb quality wool rug, like the ones sold at Rug Galleries.
 Still, you’d own a wool rug, so that was worth the investment!